The Importance of RESP’s

 Many families use the RESP as a teaching tool for their children.
 You can reward your child’s good behaviour and completed chores by contributing more to their RESP.
 Then, by teaching them about the extra contributions from the government, they learn that invested money can turn into more money.
 Thus, they’ll see the benefits of saving and investing.

 You can also use it as a responsibility lesson.
 When they become teenagers and get part-time jobs, don’t ask them for rent.
 Make it a rule that they must contribute to their RESP.
 It goes towards their own future and prepares them for the real world by teaching them about finances.
 There’s no time like the present to set up an RESP for your child.
-Contact us for guidance on where and how to set up your RESP.
+Contact us for guidance on where and how to set up your Registered Education Savings Plan.